hiveot/hub.capnp/README.md

 # hub.capnp
-Cap'n Proto based interface definitions for the hub
+Cap'n Proto interface definitions for the HiveOT Hub.